jeffreyzc/jeffreyzc.github.io/professional-work.md

 <div class="project-block">

-  <h2>Advanced in situ Characterizations for thin films: structural changes during thin film - light - reactant interactions</h2>
+  <h2>Advanced Synchrotron in situ Characterizations for thin films</h2>

 <p><strong>What I did:</strong><br>
 Developed synchrotron-based characterization workflows to monitor how semiconductor thin-film structures evolve during interactions with light and matter.
 The work combined in situ/operando measurements with custom experimental tools, enabling structural and interfacial changes to be studied under functionally relevant conditions.</p>